bayesianbrad/bayesianbrad.github.io/posts/2019_the-phd-life.md

 <h4 id="my-phd"> My PhD</h4>

 <p>I started my PhD full of excitement, anxiety (would I be good enough?
 Will I fail?) and curiosity.
 When I choose to do a PhD over going into industry I knew full well the workload that would follow and the sacrifices that were going to be made.
 But, I don't think I realised just how much of a roller coaster it was going to be.
 Long nights, hard days.
 Good problems, bad problems.
 A diminishing social life, a temporary deprecation in health and a reduction in patience.
 I've had it all.
-Things are much better now.</p>
+Things are much better now. <b>#LearntLessons</b></p>
 <p>
 <img src="https://drive.google.com/uc?export=view&id=1LpA-dpp1oeewKlHQqkwxOY20fyBcLsjD" style="width: 300px; max-width: 100%; height: auto; float: right" alt="" />
 </p>